darbyjohnston/FSeq/README.md

 This makes browsing much easier when you have hundreds or thousands of files.

 FSeq compiles on Linux, OS X, and Windows.
-A CMakeLists.txt is provided, but the library can be trivially included in other build systems since it consists of a single .h and .c file.
+A CMakeLists.txt is provided but the library can be trivially included in other build systems since it consists of a single .h and .c file.